mozilla/pkipolicy/rootstore/policy.md

 imposes no requirements related to that section; and,
        * Contain no sections that are blank and have no subsections.

-6. CAs must provide a way to clearly determine which CP and CPS applies to each of its root and intermediate certificates.
+6. CA operators must provide a way to clearly determine which CP and CPS applies to each of its root and intermediate certificates.

 ## 4. Common CA Database ##

 Mozilla manages its root program using the Common CA Database (CCADB).
-CAs with certificates in Mozilla’s root program MUST use the CCADB, and are bound by the latest published version of the [Common CCADB Policy][CCADB-Policy], which is incorporated here by reference.
+CA operators with certificates in Mozilla’s root program MUST use the CCADB, and are bound by the latest published version of the [Common CCADB Policy][CCADB-Policy], which is incorporated here by reference.